|

-The Forge of the Blacksmith During
+The Forge of the Blacksmith THE VILLAGE BLACKSMITH by

-the infant years of our century[1],
+Henry Wadsworth Longfellow During the infant years of our century[1],

-was said by some to be a handsome and strong man.
-He was During
+It was in Grandfather was said by some to be a

-the summer months, when the work was plentiful, the farmers were in constant
+was plentiful, the farmers were in constant need of plow points to be either

-need of plow points to be either sharpened or rebuilt.
-There were also plenty
+sharpened or rebuilt.
+There were also plenty of horses to be shod and wagon

-of horses to be shod and wagon wheels to be repaired or re-spoked.
+wheels to be repaired or re-spoked.
 A most interesting sight was for one to watch

 as Grandfather worked with iron heated in a hand-turned forge.
 Each time that the handle was turned, air